World War 3: U.S. Could Lead An Iraq-Style Invasion Of North Korea

 World War 3 speculation has shifted to Asia as the possibility of war with North Korea has remained on the table for Secretary of State Rex Tillerson.
-Over the weekend, the official confirmed that the U.S. would be willing to engage in strikes against the nation if they did not heed international calls to put a stop to inter-continental missile testing, though he did later add that there is “a lot of distance between now and a time that we would have to make a decision like that,” reported Independent Journal Review.
+Over the weekend, the official confirmed that the U.S. would be willing to engage in strikes against the nation if they did not heed international calls to put a stop to inter-continental missile testing, though he did later add that there is “a lot of distance between now and a time that we would have to make a decision like that,” reported the Independent Journal Review.

 The Democratic Republic of North Korea has refused to back down on arms testing in the face of threats from the United States and South Korea, citing its right to defend itself against an imperialist power that it sees as aggressive to its existence as a Communist society.